saurfang/rwebhdfs/README.md

 ```

 ## How to Use
-More exmaples will arrive in the function help pages but for now, here's a brief guide on how to use `rwebhdfs`
+More examples will arrive in the function help pages but for now, here's a brief guide on how to use `rwebhdfs`

 #### Environment
 I'm recommend HDP 2.0 for quick demo and testing: http://hortonworks.com/hdp/downloads/